Tomato Basil Soup

 • 1 tablespoon balsamic vinegar

-• 1 teaspoon thyme leaves
+• 1 teaspoon fresh thyme leaves

-• 1 loose-packed cup basil leaves, more for garnish
+• 1 loosely packed cup fresh basil leaves, plus more for garnish

 Instructions

 • Preheat the oven to 350°F and line a large baking sheet with parchment paper.
-Place the tomatoes cut-side up on the baking sheet, drizzle with 2 tablespoons of the olive oil, and sprinkle with salt and pepper.
-Roast for 1 hour or until the edges just start to shrivel and the insides are still juicy.
+Place the tomatoes cut side up on the baking sheet, drizzle with 2 tablespoons of the olive oil, and sprinkle with salt and pepper.
+Roast for 1 hour, or until the edges just start to shrivel and the insides are still juicy.

-• Heat the remaining 2 tablespoons of olive oil in a large pot over medium heat.
+• Heat the remaining 2 tablespoons olive oil in a large pot over medium heat.
 Add the onions, carrots, garlic, and ½ teaspoon salt and cook until soft, about 8 minutes.
 Stir in the tomatoes, vegetable broth, vinegar, and thyme leaves and simmer for 20 minutes.

 • Let cool slightly and pour the soup into a blender, working in batches if necessary.
 Blend until smooth.
 Add the basil and pulse until combined.

-145 comments
+175 comments

 Leave a comment: